Relintai/pandemonium_engine_docs/usage/inputs/input_examples.md

 own projects.

 Note:
- For a detailed overview of how Godot's input event system works,
+ For a detailed overview of how Pandemonium's input event system works,
           see `doc_inputevent`.

 Events versus polling